 It is estimated that humans first started visiting Cornwall between 400,000 BC and 200,000 BC but there is no evidence of any settlements in the county during these years.
 Settlements began to appear around the newly formed coastline in around 10,000 BC.

 Cornwall developed its own language during pre-Roman times and had close ties to the Celtic nations who also had their own languages.
 Cornwall finally became part of England around the time of the Norman Conquest but kept powers over their most valuable exports namely tin.
 Tin plays a key part in the story of the formation of Cornwall’s flag with the white representing tin metal against black tin ore which is the black section of the flag.
 In the 18th-century Cornwall became a part of Great Britain marking the start of a steep decline in the use of the Cornish language.

 Cornwall is the only county in England to only have one bordering county, that being Devon.
 It is the 9th largest county in the UK covering an area of 1376 sq/mile with over 25% of this designated as ‘Areas of Outstanding Natural Beauty’.
-The county can boast 422 miles of coastline meaning there are plenty of beaches, cliffs and coves to enjoy while on holiday in Cornwall.
+The Cornish coast stretches 422 miles, meaning there are plenty of beaches, cliffs and coves to enjoy while on holiday in Cornwall.
 The highest point of the county is Brown Willy which is found on the Bodmin Moor standing at 420m above sea level.

 Major cities, towns, and villages in Cornwall

 The only city in the county is Truro (above) where the headquarters for Cornwall Council is based.
 Truro is only the sixth most populated settlement in the county with Falmouth being the largest just ahead of Penzance.

 The population of some of these locations can soar during the summer with tourists flocking to the destinations with Newquay’s population reaching over 100,000 making it a bigger town than West Bromwich, Preston and Bath.